+- Article 12.
 If, in a criminal case, the personal appearance of a witness is necessary, the Government of the State in which he is resident shall call upon him to answer the summons.
 If he does, his travel expenses and subsistence allowance, which shall be calculated from his place of residence, shall be at least equal to those provided for under the scales and regulations in force in the State in which the hearing is to take place.
-At his request, he shall be advanced all or part of the travel expenses by the consular authorities of the requesting State.
+At his request, he shall be advanced all or part of the travel expenses by the consular authority of the requesting State. - Article 13.
 No witness who is summoned in one of the two States and voluntarily appears before the judicial authorities of the other State may be prosecuted or detained in the latter State for offences or convictions antedating his departure from the territory of the requested State.
-This immunity shall cease 15 days after the date on which the testimony has been completed and/or the return of the witness has become possible.

-Requests for the sending of witnesses who are in custody shall be transmitted through the diplomatic channel.
+This immunity shall cease fifteen days after the date on which the testimony has been completed and/or the return of the witness has become possible. - Article 14.
+Requests for the sending of witnesses who are in custody shall be transmitted between the Ministries of Justice of the two States.